6 Ranges and Sets

 1:10

 But wait, nothing different printed?
 This is because 1:10 is efficiently stored.
-Basically, a recipe to generate the next number from the previous number is created and 1:10 just stores the start and end point and that recipe is used to generate the set of all values.
-To expand the values, you have to ask for them to be collected (though this typically isn’t needed in practice):
+Basically, a recipe to generate the next number from the previous number is created and 1:10 just stores the start and end points (the step size is implicit in how this is stored) and that recipe is used to generate the set of all values.
+To expand the values, you have to ask for them to be collected (though this typically isn’t needed in practice, as values are usually iterated over):

 collect(1:10)